sogaiu/janet-neovim-trial-kit/README.md

 * Void Linux
 * Windows 10 (though see "Known Issues" below)

+## Cleanup

+* Removing the cloned directory should remove nearly all traces of this program because everything except `$XDG_RUNTIME_DIR` lives within the cloned directory.
+IIUC, the content of the exception (`stdpath("run")`) lives in a temporary directory anyway so it may be that one's system will clean it up automatically.

+* If you just want a "fresh start", this can be done by issuing `git clean -ff .` from the cloned directory.
+This should remove all (non-temporary) files and directories that got added via `jpm run neovim`.
+Alternatively, just remove the cloned directory and reclone to start over.

 ## Known Issues

 * I haven't succeeded in getting Conjure's netrepl support to work on